ckeditor/ckeditor4-docs/guides/plugin_sdk/sample/README.md

 action associated with them.
 The command should be defined inside the `init` function in order to be created upon the initialization of a CKEditor instance.

-In this case we are going to use the CKEDITOR.editor.addCommand method to define the `insertTimestamp` command that will insert the current date and time into CKEditor:
+In this case we are going to use the {@linkapi CKEDITOR.editor.addCommand CKEDITOR.editor.addCommand}
+method to define the `insertTimestamp` command that will insert the current date and time into CKEditor:

 	editor.addCommand( 'insertTimestamp', {